 Act #51 of 2023 FAQ

 While the SCDMV works to operationalize the requirements of Act #51 of 2023, it is accepting questions on business decisions via email.
 Questions that other dealers, service providers, titling companies, or other entities have asked in relation to this Act are answered below.
-The answers reflect current SCDMV plans as of June 19, 2023.

 How do I sign up with an electronic vehicle registration service provider?